 3rd Email – 72 hours after cart abandonment

 After testing tens of thousands of email structures and timing, the above template was the most effective for us.

 That being said, for you it might require a little tweaking.
 There’s nothing set in stone here.

-In some cases a 10 minutes – 12 hours – 24 sequence is the best option, specially if you offer discount in your emails.
+In some cases 10 minutes – 12 hours – 24 sequence is the best option, especially if you offer a discount in your emails.
 The important thing is to play around, test, and find what works best for you.

 “Wouldn’t sending more than 3 emails result in a higher conversion rate?”
 I hear you ask.